 Shoulder girdle muscles

 The Serratus Anterior muscle is used in activities which draw the scapula forwards.
 It is used strongly in push-ups and bench presses.
-Winged scapula is an indicator of having a weak Serratus Anterior muscle.
+The winged scapula is an indicator of having a weak Serratus Anterior muscle.

 - Daily uses include reaching up to open a high window.
-Simple strengthening exercise example – push-up or press up.
+Simple strengthening exercise example – push-ups or press-ups.

 - Origin – Upper nine ribs at the side of the chest and inserts at the costal aspect (side articulating with the ribs) of the medial border of the scapula.